lemeow125/Notes/blog/Hello World.md

 A single DDOS attack and my entire Nginx/OpenWRT stack would straight up be dead considering that my router also handled HTTPS SSL termination, but I suppose when you have nothing but potatoes, you best make use of it.

 That archaic [DokuWiki](https://www.dokuwiki.org/dokuwiki) instance is long gone now.
-I've briefly made the move to Discord for my snippets and notes during my academic years and have only recently moved to [Bookstack](https://github.com/BookStackApp/BookStack/)after being able to purchase a dedicated self hosted server.
+I've briefly made the move to Discord for my snippets and notes during my academic years and have only recently moved to [Bookstack](https://github.com/BookStackApp/BookStack/) after being able to purchase a dedicated self hosted server.

 ![image.png](_resources/Hello%20World/95e994a558dd0d87a876f54253ed803a_MD5.jpeg)